For the consommé:

 Consommé with a garnish of roasted foie gras and cabbage

-- Type of dish: Meats, Soups and creams, Vegetables
+- Type of dish: Vegetables, Soups and creams, Meats

 - Temperature: Hot

 - Big game hunt

 - Canned goods and pickles

 - Condiments, spices and additives

 - Feathered game hunt

 - Fish cuts

 - Kitchen and bakery utensils